 - Defensiveness, irritability, or anger when drinking comes up

-- Personality or mood changes tied to drinking — or to not drinking
+- Personality or mood changes that seem tied to drinking — or to not drinking

 - Money disappearing without explanation